coyotespike/coyotespike.github.io/_posts/2018-10-05-CompoundInterestandtheFamily.md

 ## The Good Life and Economic Growth
 At a political level, Tyler argues that the good life is made up of many values, not just one or a few, and in addition different people weight these values very differently.
-As a result you cannot devise a philosophy that promotes a singular good as its goal.
+As a result you cannot devise a good civic philosophy that promotes a singular good as its goal.

 Consider Prohibition - its goal was to prevent spousal abuse, which is a good goal from any legitimate perspective, but it also promoted a righteous, sober,